Metastable short-range charge order in superconducting CuxTiSe2

-In contrast, the intercalated system exhibits slow dynamics in the transition region.
+In contrast to the pristine system, Cu$_x$TiSe$_2$ exhibits slow dynamics in the transition region.
 Figure \ref{fig:doped_xpcs} summarizes XPCS data from Cu$_{0.08}$TiSe$_2$ at three temperatures close to and above the nominal 74 K transition temperature: 75 K, 95 K, and 100 K (filled points in Fig.~\ref{fig:order_param}~(c)).
-The waterfall plots reveal a slowing of the dynamics with decreasing temperature, which is quantified in Fig.~\ref{fig:doped_xpcs}~(d)-(f) in the form of the intermediate scattering function.
-The reciprocal space ROIs are annular regions centered on the peak with outer radii increasing by factors of 0.002 $\textrm{\AA}^{-1}$.
+The time variation of the speckles reveal a slowing of the dynamics with decreasing temperature, which is quantified in Fig.~\ref{fig:doped_xpcs}~(d)--(f) through the intermediate scattering function (Eq.
+(2)).
+The reciprocal space ROIs are annular regions centered on the peak with outer radii increasing by 0.002 $\textrm{\AA}^{-1}$.
 At 100~K, $|F(\tau)|^2$ is roughly independent of $q$; the five different ROIs all decay on the same timescale (Fig.~\ref{fig:doped_xpcs}(f)).
-At 95~K and 75~K, the decay time increases and becomes $q$ dependent such that the lower $q$ ROIs show a longer timescale (Fig.~\ref{fig:doped_xpcs}(d)-(e)).

-XPCS data was also collected on the (0, 0, 2) Bragg peak of the Cu intercalated sample (Supplementary Fig.~1), which showed no dynamics even up to 300 K. Thus, structural dynamics associated with mobility of the Cu intercalants is absent.
+At 95~K and 75~K, the decay time increases and becomes $q$ dependent such that the lower $q$ ROIs show a longer timescale (Fig.~\ref{fig:doped_xpcs}(d)--(e)).
+XPCS data was also collected on the (0, 0, 2) Bragg peak of the copper-intercalated sample, which showed no dynamics even up to 300 K~\cite{Tc}.
+Thus, structural dynamics associated with mobility of the Cu intercalants is absent.

-To understand these measurements, we compute a correlation decay time on each XPCS dataset by fitting $|F(\tau)|^2$ to a stretched/compressed exponential: